z3l4w5/tintin-space/content/docs/part1/chapter1/4/_index.md

 ---
 weight: 4
 title: "1.4 Why use Jamstack?"
-date: 2022-09-12T18:26:30+08:00
 draft: true
 ---

 # 1.4 Why use Jamstack?

-Prebuilding HTML content presented to the user has unique advantages—from mini- mal operations to outstanding performance and cost reductions.
+Prebuilding HTML content presented to the user has unique advantages—from minimal operations to outstanding performance and cost reductions.
 We’ll look at these advantages and more in the following sections.

 ## 1.4.1 Minimal operations

 Because content is prebuilt before publication, the number of moving parts in a site is reduced.
 The service provider takes care of security updates, hardware failures, and network issues.
 The cloud host provides almost 100% uptime without any active involvement from the website owner.
-There is no need to be on call, no need to think about servers, scaling, load balancing, uptime across continents, or any other opera- tional overhead.
+There is no need to be on call, no need to think about servers, scaling, load balancing, uptime across continents, or any other operational overhead.
 The developer can focus on the joy of building, and the business can focus on its core competency rather than setting up a DevOps team.

 ## 1.4.2 Great performance